1 Helpful / 3 Not

 Cons: This really is a great course.
 It doesn't need gimmicks like:

-Gimmick 1: The wall in front of 2's long tee is artificial, contrived, and stupid.
-The "Ultimate Mando?"
+• Gimmick 1: The wall in front of 2's long tee is artificial, contrived, and stupid.
+The ultimate Mando?
 Perhaps, but playing long tees to long pins is challenging enough.
-To misquote Ronald Reagan "Mr. Course Designer, tear down this wall!"
+Toquote Ronald Reagan "...tear down this wall!"

-Other Thoughts: They got all the little things right, and most of the big ones, too.
+Other Thoughts: They got all the big things right, and most of the little ones, too.
 Attention to detail and little touches are everywhere.
 The result is a 1st class course that's polished and suitable for any tournament or player.

-I can't really complain about the $5/per car entry, plus $4/per player fees.
+• I can't really complain about the $5/per car entry, plus $4/per player fees because everything's thought out and kept up so well you'll never wonder "Where's the money going?"
 It's steep for one solo round, but with a 2nd quality course onsite, and all the extra touches, it's hard to argue that it's not worth it, and only a bit more than Hudson Mills or Deerfield park.
 If it bugs you, bring friends to split the entry fee 'cause this gem's worth sharing.

 A new favorite.